Gana Misra

 • Brand Positioning: Signal alignment with Texas's pro-business ethos without abandoning established relationships

-• Regulatory Arbitrage: Potential flexibility in navigating different regulatory frameworks as they evolve
+• Regulatory Optionality: Potential flexibility in navigating different regulatory frameworks as they evolve

 2. Full Migration: The Bold Bet on Texas

-For true believers in the Texas vision, a complete exchange migration represents the ultimate commitment.
-This path isn't for the faint of heart, but it could yield extraordinary returns for companies positioned correctly.
+For companies strongly aligned with the Texas vision, a complete exchange migration represents a significant commitment.
+This path carries meaningful risk but could yield returns for companies positioned correctly.

 Consider the potential narrative: Your company becomes synonymous with the new Texas exchange.
-You're not just listed there—you're a founding cornerstone that helped legitimize the entire ecosystem.
-The media coverage alone could be worth millions in advertising equivalents.
+You are not just listed there -- you are a founding cornerstone that helped legitimize the entire ecosystem.
+The media coverage alone could provide substantial brand visibility.

 Real Talk: The Migration Calculus